Mel Tormé: Jazz music

 From 1942 to 1943, he was a member of a band led by Chico Marx of the Marx Brothers.
 He was the singer and drummer and also created some arrangements.
 In 1943, Tormé made his movie debut in Frank Sinatra's first film, the musical Higher and Higher.
 His appearance in the 1947 film musical Good News made him a teen idol.

 In 1944, he formed the vocal quintet Mel Tormé and His Mel-Tones, modeled on Frank Sinatra and The Pied Pipers.
 The Mel-Tones, which included Les Baxter and Ginny O'Connor, had several hits fronting Artie Shaw's band and on their own, including Cole Porter's "What Is This Thing Called Love?"
 The Mel-Tones were among the first jazz-influenced vocal groups, blazing a path later followed by The Hi-Lo's, The Four Freshmen, The Singers Unlimited, and The Manhattan Transfer.

 Tormé was discharged from the United States Army in 1946 and soon returned to a life of radio, TV, movies, and music.
 In 1947, he started a solo singing career.
 His appearances at New York's Copacabana led local disc jockey Fred Robbins to give him the nickname “the Velvet Fog” in honor of his high tenor and smooth vocal style.
 Tormé detested the nickname.
 He self-deprecatingly referred to it as "this Velvet Frog voice".
-As a solo singer, he recorded several romantic hits for Decca and with the Artie Shaw Orchestra for Musicraft (1946–1948).
-In 1949, he moved to Capitol, where his first record, "Careless Hands", became his only number-one hit.
+As a solo singer, he recorded several romantic hits for Decca and with the Artie Shaw Orchestra for Musicraft (1946–48).
+In 1949, he moved to Capitol, where his first record, "Careless Hands", became his only No. 1 hit.
 His versions of "Again" and "Blue Moon" became signature songs.
 His composition California Suite, prompted by Gordon Jenkins's "Manhattan Tower", became Capitol's first 12-inch LP album.
 Around this time, he helped pioneer cool jazz.